omerilhNN/DOTTRunnerProject/README.md

 # DOTTRunnerProject

-This project has been developed for Gazi DOTT.
+This project has been developed for Gazi DOTT certification.

 That version of my game is just a demo.